stevensona/hacker-rank-solved/README.md

-# hrsolved
+# hackerrank solved
-A collection of solutions to hackerrank.com
+A collection of my solutions to [hackerrank.com](https://www.hackerrank.com/domains) problems.
+The majority is c++.